synsense/sinabs/README.md

 **NOTE**: The conversion of CNNs to SCNNs is still a subject of research and we strive to keep the library updated to the state-of-the art in addition to providing options to compare various approaches both at a high level abstraction to low level implementation details.

-**NOTE**: This library is an alpha release state and is subject to API changes.
+**NOTE**: This library is in Beta release stage and is subject to API changes.

 Installation
 ------------